Alcaro/Arlib/arlib/sandbox/README.txt

     in particular, I want to restrict the number of processes in the PID or user namespace, everything else can be done with setrlimit setrlimit(RLIMIT_NPROC) would be the obvious choice, but it's affected by processes outside the namespace http://elixir.free-electrons.com/linux/latest/source/kernel/fork.c#L1564
+    setting /proc/sys/kernel/pid_max to 10 would also work, but that too is a global parameter, not per-pid-namespace
-- Add a syscall to disable the filesystem completely, rather than just chroot to an empty (except . and ..) directory
+- A way to disable the filesystem completely, rather than just chroot to an empty (except . and ..) directory
 - Slightly less bizarre naming policy in the kernel, these foobar/__foobar pairs confuse me (there's even ___sys_sendmsg)
 - MSG_NOADDR in sendmsg(), to block non-NULL msg_name
-- Add control mechanism for global disk bandwidth usage
+- A control mechanism for global disk bandwidth usage
 - fcntl(F_GETPATH) (like OSX), or similar
-- Add a way to list existing fds in the process without /proc/self/fd My favorite interface would be fcntl(F_NEXTFD), which returns the lowest fd >= this (or error if there is none)
+- A way to list existing fds in the process without /proc/self/fd My favorite interface would be fcntl(F_NEXTFD), which returns the lowest fd >= this (or error if there is none)
 - A way to list threads in the process without /proc/self/tasks/, and a way to terminate them
 - O_BENEATH or similar (AT_BENEATH/etc <https://lwn.net/Articles/723057/>, maybe?)